 Teacher Accountability.
 Value-added calculatins have been in place for several years for teachers of English/language arts, reading and math in state testing subjects.

 Due to recent changes in legislation, questions about mandated state testing and graduation requirements have been raised.
 Click on each question to access the answer.

-- MAP is used to benchmark student progress up to 3 times a year.
+- MAP Growth: used to menchmark student progress up to three times a year.

-are used to prepare students for the SAT and to give students an idea of their college and career readiness.
-Once a student receives the results, he/she can access a program developed by Khan Academy that provides on-line instruction that is tailored to that student, based on the scores.
-This service is free.
-You can use this link to access information about the PSAT10, including practice questions: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10
+- PSAT/NMSQT: used to prepare students for the SAT and to give students an idea of their college- and career-readiness.
+Once a student receives the results, he/she can access a program developed by Khan Academy that provides online instruction tailored to that student based on the scores.
+This services is free.
+Click here to access a booklet called "Prepare for the 2018 PSAT/NMSQT."
+You can also use this link to access information about the PSAT10, including practice questions: https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10.